AshkanPoyber/QuickGuessGame/README.md

 <br>
 💢 Set related Image For Beauty Of Windows Form
 <br>
-💢 Add Some Music For NumbericUpDown
+💢 Add Some Music For NumbericUpDown (Beep)
 <br>
 💢 Add Some Music For Windows Form Auto Play
 <br>